lukemartinlogan/linux-bio-km/readme.md

 We want to bypass as many overheads introduced by the Linux kernel as possible.
 In this experiment, we test multiple approaches for putting data on a disk and reading data from a disk.
-We perform the following tests:
-* Performance of fwrite
-* Performance of fwrite/fflush
-* Performance of fwrite with 2MB HugePages
-* Performance of fwrite/fflush with 2MB HugePages
-* Performance of write with O_DIRECT
-* Performance of write with O_DIRECT and 2MB HugePages
-* Performance of a kernel module that directly calls submit_bio()

 ### 5-2-1.
 Set environment variables